More of my Free games: Erebus RPG ~ Conquests

 A full list of download files, including older versions, is at https://launchpad.net/gigalomania/+download.

 Gigalomania should work on any non-ancient Windows, Linux or OS X PC.
-Gigalomania is tested on Windows 7 and 8 Pro (32 and 64 bit) and Ubuntu 12.04 64 bit, and with Intel GMA 3100, HD 4000 and NVIDIA GTX 675M graphics.
-Older versions ran okay on Windows XP, and with NVIDIA (6100, 8600GT) and ATI Radeon HD6570 graphics.
+Gigalomania is tested on Windows 7 and 8 (32 and 64 bit) and Ubuntu 14.04 64 bit, and with Intel Bay Trail, HD 4000 and NVIDIA GTX 675M graphics.
+Older versions ran okay on Windows XP, and with Intel GMA 3100, NVIDIA (6100, 8600GT) and ATI Radeon HD6570 graphics.
+Touchscreens/tablets are also supported, this is tested on Windows 8 (tested on the Asus Transformer Book T100).
 (See the Mac OS X homepage for details on that version.)

 For Nokia Symbian smartphones, this requires S60 5th edition (Symbian^1) or later (e.g., Nokia 5800) - the Ovi Store should let you know if it's compatible with your phone.
 For Maemo, this has been tested on the Nokia N900.
 For Meego, this has been tested on the Nokia N950.